 The plot sickens

 To focus on misogyny is to obscure American Psycho’s scope, to ignore that the book is an uncompromising, unapologetic vortex of misanthropy and nihilism.
-Its narrator expresses disgust, contempt, anxiety and fear towards women, homosexuals, art students, Jews, the non-WASP, the homeless, the poor – anyone, in fact, who differs even by a small degree (a marginally more impressive business card, a better restaurant table) from the ideal which Bateman forces himself to emulate and sustain.
+Its narrator expresses disgust, contempt, anxiety and fear towards anyone who differs even by a small degree (a marginally more impressive business card, a better restaurant table) from the ideal which Bateman forces himself to emulate and sustain.
 Men in the novel are portrayed as unsympathetically as women, and dispatched as dispassionately – so why is it the torture and death of women that seems to abide with the reader?

 Like all satire, the book exaggerates and burlesques that which already exists.
 The book’s scenes of torture and murder were, apparently, all based on Ellis’ reading of real life cases and criminology textbooks, not whimsically called into being by him.
 So American Psycho on one level is an uncensored, unsanitised expose of what has already been done to women without no incitement or instruction from its author.
 Neither does Ellis’ writing give the impression that violence against women is in any way attractive.
 The impression it does give, to me at least, is that violence against women is horrifying, viscerally disgusting, and the preserve of clinically fucked-up, nightmarish individuals who are increasingly prevalent during a stage of socio-economic development which encourages selfishness and greed over empathy, and whose actions are increasingly ignored or disbelieved within the same environment.
 His work is a mirror, not a manifesto or an instruction manual.
 To posit it as something qualitatively worse either than crimes actually committed against women throughout history, or to the presentation of sexualised violence or serial killing in almost any other area of the entertainment world, seems dubious.